SILVERRUDDERTM Challenge of The Sea 2021

-Engines and generators etc. that can be mistaken with the use of engines must be stopped no later than 4 minutes before the actual start signal and until the finishing line has been passed.
+Engines and generators etc. that can be mistaken with the use of engines must be stopped no later than when entering the starting zone and until passing the finishing line upon completion of the race.

 Engines may be used in order to assist a person or another boat in distress or in danger.
 Immediately after the assistance, such an incident must be reported by telephone to the Safety Committee on +45/30690951 or +45/30894783.

-No later than 1 hour after passing the finishing line, the incident must also be reported on a form available at the bureau at the Meeting Point.
-Forms completed and delivered in accordance with these rules will be displayed on the official information board as information to the other participants.
+No later than 1 hour after passing the finishing line, the incident must also be reported on a ‘use of engine’ form available at the bureau at the Meeting Point.

 2.2 NAVIGATION LIGHTS

 Participating boats must be equipped with fixed statutory navigation lights in accordance with the International Rules for Preventing Collisions at Sea (COLREGS).
 Boats of less than 7 meters in length shall however have fixed navigation lights as required for boats of 7 meters or more in length as per COLREGS.
 Strobe light shall only be used in Distress situations.

 Vessels failing to display navigations lights in accordance with COLREGS will be disqualified.

 Participants whose lights fail during the race must immediately withdraw from the race notifying the Safety Committee on +45/30690951 or +45/30894783.